 While it might look like autism is on the rise, the reality is a bit more complicated.
 “Autism is a spectrum, and one that’s much broader than originally thought,” Dr. Palmer explains.
 “We’re getting better at diagnosing children at different points on that spectrum.”

-And one important note from Dr. Palmer — “A diagnosis of autism doesn’t change who your child is.
+And one important note from Dr. Palmer: “A diagnosis of autism doesn’t change who your child is.
 It’s not a limitation.
 It just helps us understand how we can best support them now and throughout their life.”

-Is there a Link Between Autism and Vaccines?
+Is There a Link Between Autism and Vaccines?

 “It’s understandable to have questions!” says Dr. Palmer.
 “Vaccines are one of the first significant medical events in your child’s life, so it’s natural to be hesitant.
 But you can rest assured, there’s no link at all between vaccines and autism.”